jeftegoes/AwsOverview/Management & Governance/AWS Trusted Advisor.md

 # 1. Introduction

-- Scans your AWS infrastructure, compares with AWS best practices.
+- Scans our AWS infrastructure, compares with AWS best practices.
 - No need to install anything - high level AWS account assessment.
-- **Analyze your AWS accounts and provides recommendation on 6 categories**
+- **Analyze our AWS accounts and provides recommendation on 6 categories**
   - Cost optimization.
   - Performance.
   - Security.